PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 death_type_concept_id | Yes | A foreign key referring to the predefined concept identifier in the Vocabulary reflecting how the death was represented in the source data. | <p>Please include valid concept ids (consistent with OMOP CDMv4).
 Predefined value set (valid concept_ids found in CONCEPT table where vocabulary_id = 45)</p> <p>select \* from concept where vocabulary_id = 45 yields 8 valid concept_ids.
 If none are correct, use concept_id = 0</p> <p>Note: Most current ETLs are extracting data from EHR so most likely concept_id to insert here is 38003569 ("Recorded from EHR")</p> Note: These terms only describe the source from which the death was reported.
 It does not describe our certainty/source of the date of death, which may have been created by one of the heuristics described in death_date. cause_of_death_concept_id | No | A foreign referring to a standard concept identifier in the Vocabulary for conditions. cause_of_death_source_value | No | The source code for the cause of death as it appears in the source.
-This code is mapped to a standard concept in the Vocabulary and the original code is stored here for reference.
+This code is mapped to a standard concept in the Vocabulary and the original code is stored here for reference. cause_source_concept_id | No | A foreign key to the concept that refers to the code used in the source.
+Note, this variable name is abbreviated to ensure it will be allowable across database platforms.

 #### 1.2.1 Additional Notes